-Operating income consists of:

-- a.
-Revenue

-- b.
-Other operating income

-- c.
-Share of profit (loss) from equity accounted investments (note 5)

-(a) Revenue

-Revenue is measured based on the consideration specified in a contract with a customer.
+Principle Operating income consists of: a.
+Revenue b.
+Other operating income c.
+Share of profit (loss) from equity accounted investments (note 5) (a) Revenue Revenue is measured based on the consideration specified in a contract with a customer.
 Elkem recognises revenue when Elkem transfers control over a goods or service to a customer.
-A five-step process is applied before revenue can be recognised:

-- → identify contracts with customers - → identify the separate performance obligation - → determine the transaction price of the contract - allocate the transaction price to each of the separate performance obligations, and - → recognise the revenue as each performance obligation is satisfied.

-Sale of goods

-Elkem's main performance obligation is related to sale of goods where the obligation is to deliver agreed volume of products within the agreed specification.
+A five-step process is applied before revenue can be recognised: \rightarrow identify contracts with customers \rightarrow identify the separate performance obligation \rightarrow determine the transaction price of the contract allocate the transaction price to each of the separate \rightarrow performance obligations, and → recognise the revenue as each performance obligation is satisfied.
+Sale of goods Elkem's main performance obligation is related to sale of goods where the obligation is to deliver agreed volume of products where the obligation is to deliver agreed volume of products within the agreed specification.
 Elkem has both short-term and long-term contracts.
 Short-term contracts, normally within one month, cover delivery of an agreed volume at market price at the date the order is placed.
 These types of contracts are most common for commodity products, such as sales of ferrosilicon and silicones and sales to customers in China.
 The long-term contracts cover a period of a few months and up to one year, where the prices normally are fixed within a volume range.
 Elkem has for sale of metallurgical silicon some contracts that cover a period longer than one year.
 In these contracts the prices are normally negotiated on an annual basis.
 Some of Elkem's sales contracts include an element of freight services, see separate section below for accounting policies.